- Home - v3

 Alum treatment notice

-The City of Lake Stevens and Snohomish County perform annual alum treatments on Lake Stevens to control phosphorus.
-Lake Stevens will be treated with alum annually in the fall.
+The City of Lake Stevens perform annual alum treatments on Lake Stevens to control phosphorus.
+Lake Stevens will be treated with alum every other year in the fall.
 The applicator will post signs in the treated and potentially affected areas no more than 48 hours prior to treatment.
 The signs will describe any water use restrictions or advisories.

 If you want additional notification prior to treatment, or have further questions, please contact Shannon Farrant at sfarrant@lakestevenswa.gov or (425) 622-9442.
 This treatment is regulated by a permit through the Washington State Department of Ecology.